 The Company's audited consolidated financial statements, as of and for the year ended 31 December 2009 (the "2009 Audited Financial Statements") and its audited consolidated financial statements, as of and for the year ended 31 December 2008 (the "2008 Audited Financial Statements" and, together with the 2009 Audited Financial Statements, the "Audited Consolidated Financial Statements") as well as the Company's unaudited interim consolidated financial statements as of and for the six months ended 30 June 2010 (the "Interim Financial Statements" and, together with the Audited Consolidated Financial Statements, the "Financial Statements") are set forth elsewhere in this Prospectus.
-The Audited Financial Statements have been audited by KPMG LLP, independent auditors, and the Interim Financial Statements have been reviewed by KPMG LLP, independent auditors.
-The Financial Statements have been prepared and presented in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board (the "IASB") and are presented in US dollars.
+The Audited Financial Statements have been audited by KPMG LLP, independent auditors, and the Interim Financial Statements have been prepared and presented in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board (the "IASB") and are presented in US dollars.
 The Company changed auditors from Ernst & Young to KPMG LLP effective as of 1 January 2007.